segmentio/segment-docs/src/connections/destinations/actions.md

 1. Navigate to the **Mappings** tab of your destination.
 2. Select a mapping and click the **...** and select **Edit Mapping**.
 3. In step 2 of the mappings edit page, click **Load Test Event from Source** to add a test event from the source, or you can add your own sample event.
 4. Scroll to step 4 on the page, and click **Test Mapping** to test the mapping and view the response from the destination.

+   >info ""
+   >The mechanism that allows that feature to pull an event from the pipeline only holds a small subset at a time and may not always find the event you're looking for.
+When that happens you can simply navigate to your source debugger, find an event to test with, copy that raw event, and paste the event into the Add test event interface.

 ## Customize mappings